 Why not mix up your current regime and add a set of low reps and heavy weights in the equation?

 To build absolute strength the communication of stress alters in a few ways.
-The main difference is the total training volume as ultimately you will be lifting heavier weights with fewer repetitions per set.
+The main difference is the total training volume.
+Ultimately you will be lifting heavier weights with fewer repetitions per set.

-Absolute training should be performed within the 15-25 total rep range, with a weight between 70-80% 1RM but there is a reduction in the total number of exercises ( from 3-5 for the main lifts to 2-4 assisted lifts).
+Absolute training should be performed within the 15-25 total rep range, with a weight between 70-80% 1RM.
+There is a reduction in the total number of exercises ( from 3-5 for the main lifts to 2-4 assisted lifts).

-The main objective of the assisted lifts is to identify any weaknesses in the main lifts and this will have the benefit of boosting you overall strength because you are lifting heavier- in the main lifts.
+The main objective of the assisted lifts is to identify any weaknesses in the main lifts.
+This will have the benefit of boosting your overall strength because you are lifting heavier in the main lifts.

 While the training is slightly different whether you are training for strength or muscle mass, there are certain things you need to do that will benefit both options.